pablo-git8/pablo-git8/README.md

 # I'm Pablo

-- 🎓 I'm a bioengineer and data scientist.
-I'm Mexican and have lived and studied in Switzerland, South Korea, and the US
+- 🎓 I'm a Data Engineer.
+I'm Mexican and have lived and studied in Switzerland, South Korea, the US and Spain.
-- 🖥️ Studying my master's degree in Big Data and A.I. in the vibrant city of Barcelona.
+- 🖥️ Studying my master's degree in Big Data and A.I. in the artistic city of Barcelona.
-- 🔭 Working on a project to [detect diabetic retinopathy using Deep Learning](https://github.com/pablo-git8/retinopathy-detection)
+- 🔭 Working on AI-powered chatbot for a supply chain SaaS company.
-- 🌱 Currently expanding my knowledge in [Databricks](https://www.databricks.com/resources/ebook/the-data-lakehouse-platform-for-dummies?scid=7018Y000001Fi0tQAC&utm_medium=paid+search&utm_source=google&utm_campaign=14925738952&utm_adgroup=133613219972&utm_content=ebook&utm_offer=the-data-lakehouse-platform-for-dummies&utm_ad=666067198475&utm_term=databricks&gclid=CjwKCAjw1t2pBhAFEiwA_-A-NCSnszo79mKL262f2hjHyoZo1v-R20inHRzu6iN08xs0DRyv7Srr9RoClT0QAvD_BwE) data lakehouse platform and [Data Engineering](https://www.oreilly.com/library/view/fundamentals-of-data/9781098108298/ch01.html)
+- 🌱 Currently expanding my knowledge in [AWS](https://aws.amazon.com/architecture/security-identity-compliance/?achp_navtc13&cards-all.sort-by=item.additionalFields.sortDate&cards-all.sort-order=desc&awsf.content-type=*all&awsf.methodology=*all).
+Specifically in EC2, S3, RDS and Redshift.
 - ⚡ I am eager to apply my diverse technical skills and learnings in data engineering opportunities where I can make a tangible impact and join experienced teams an ensure a great professional growth

 ## 🤝 Connect with me: